opnfv/apex/docs/release/scenarios/k8s-nosdn-nofeature-noha/k8s-nosdn-nofeature-noha.rst

 This document provides scenario level details for Gambia 1.0 of Kubernetes deployment with no SDN controller, no extra features and no High Availability enabled.
+Note this scenario is *not* supported for Gambia initial release and will be supported in a later service release of Gambia.

 ============
 Introduction